VQEG/streamsim/README.md

 with the original video.
 It is also possible to insert the loss behaviour offline, without streaming the content over a physical network.

+StreamSim is licensed under GNU GPLv3 (see `License.md`) and can be freely used and modified.

 ## How does it work?
 The toolchain is separated into five dedicated steps, which can be executed
 separately: video encoding, streaming, loss insertion, payload extraction and